How To Monsoon The World

 . . .
 Then watch us as we come back safe and sound, share our stories, talk about how our lives have changed, and show you all our photos.
 Whether or not you will realize it then, when you have your first child, when in your midlife crisis, or on your deathbed, you’re inevitably going to regret that you missed out on an epic once-in-a-lifetime opportunity.
 This could set the tone for the rest of your life.
 Don’t let this happen!

-Starting slowly never works.
-And habits become harder to break once you’ve accustomed yourself to a way of approaching new experiences.
+And that said, just like how trauma wakes you the f*ck up in life, starting slowly in breaking a bad habit never works.
+And habits become even harder to break once you’ve accustomed yourself to a way of approaching new experiences.
 Do you think that to skydive you first have to look it up on Wikipedia, or learn to fall off a table?
 No. You simply jump.
 So those of you who want to travel, travel.
 And imagine how easy traveling will seem to you afterwards.
 Imagine how much confidence you’ll gain in yourself.

 Not many people realize the opportunity for a tremendously positive life change and is already here and now: This could be the very moment where you turn your life around and finally do something *epic*.